Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 What can I do to relieve the itch in the genital area caused by lichen sclerosus?

 Steroid ointments are the most common treatment for lichen sclerosus and treating the lesions will reduce the itch.
-Symptom relief can also be achieved with salt-water baths.
+Symptom relief can also be achieved with salt-water baths and barrier creams/ointments.

 How high is the risk of skin cancer after having lichen sclerosus?

-Scientists have found that skin that has been scarred from lichen sclerosus is slightly more likely to develop skin cancer.
-That is why it is important to have a check up each year, so the doctor can monitor any changes to the skin.
+Studies have shown that skin that has been affected by lichen sclerosus is slightly more likely to develop skin cancer, later in life.
+That is why it is important to have a checkup each year, so the doctor can monitor any changes to the skin.
 The risk of cancer is higher in adults with lichen sclerosus, compared to children with the condition.

 Developed by The Royal Children's Hospital Dermatology department.
 We acknowledge the input of RCH consumers and carers.